MIDA offers the following assistance to investors:

 MIDA has established an online facility, E-Bizmatch , to assist and facilitate business matching services.
 The E-Bizmatch provides an opportunity for local and foreign investors seeking joint-venture partners in Malaysia, undertaking contract manufacturing or technical collaboration.
-Registered members will be able to conduct customized searches for business partners based on their specific requirements that match their interest.
+Registered members will be able to conduct customised searches for business partners based on their specific requirements that match their interest.
 The registration is free of charge.
-To be a member of the E-Bizmatch, the applicant is required to submit the application on-line via the E-Bizmatch section at MIDA's web site.
-In addition to E-Bizmatch, MIDA will also assist in proposing relevant companies / investors.
+To be a member of the E-Bizmatch, the applicant is required to apply online via the E-Bizmatch section at MIDA's web site.
+In addition to E-Bizmatch, MIDA will also assist in proposing relevant companies/investors.

 To further enhance MIDA's role of assisting investors, senior representatives from key agencies are stationed at MIDA's headquarters in Kuala Lumpur to advise investors on government policies and procedures.
 These representatives include officials from the Department of Labour, Immigration Department, Royal Customs Malaysia, Department of Environment, Tenaga Nasional Berhad and Telekom Malaysia Berhad.

-A company with a paid up capital/shareholder’s fund of RM2.5 million or more OR Manpower of 75 people or more can apply for manufacturing licence.
+A company with a paid-up capital/shareholder’s fund of RM2.5 million or more OR Manpower of 75 people or more can apply for a manufacturing licence.
 Application forms can be downloaded from MIDA’s website.
 Please submit the completed forms to MIDA Headquarters.

-Manufacturing licence will be approved within 7 days from the date of complete information received.
+Manufacturing licence will be approved within four weeks from the date of complete information received.